 - Phone: 248-684-8632

-- Cost: $5/adult, $3/child; pumpkins and gourds are priced according to size (note: A Metroparks vehicle entry permit is required to enter the park.
-Daily passes are $7 or annual passes are $30)
+- Cost: $5/adult, $3/child, free/2 and younger; pumpkins and gourds are priced according to size (Note: A Metroparks vehicle entry permit is required to enter the park.
+Daily passes are $10 or annual passes are $35.)

 Enjoy the autumn colors on a relaxing hayride to the pumpkin patch!
 Select your very own pumpkin or gourd to bring home with you.